Armed with a few laps in a go-kart and a perplexing amount of self-confidence, my 9-year-old fancies himself an exceptionally talented driver.

 Yet another attraction that declined to comment on actual speed is The Track.

-The Track is my family’s favorite destination for racing as the facility includes several track options that allow even our smallest to try her hand at racing.
+The Track is my family’s favorite destination for racing.
+The facility includes several track options including a family track and kiddie karts that allow even our smallest to try her hand at racing.

-In addition to multiple tracks, there’s mini golf, bumper boats, an arcade and a decent number of small carnival-type rides for the kids.
+In addition to multiple tracks, there’s mini golf, blaster boats, an arcade and a decent number of small carnival-type rides for the kids.

 The only downside is, The Track uses a confusing points system instead of simply setting an amount for the ride.
 You buy points and then use the points to “pay” for go-karts or other activities.